Aceinna/docs_ins1000/base_outline.rst

 .. note::

-    The Power/Ethernet cable has a red mark on it.
-This red dot faces up.
+    The Power/Ethernet cable connector has a red mark on it.
+Match the red dot to the red mark on the mating connector shell.
 To remove the cable just pull back lightly on the connector shell.

 3. Configuration